tinarm/tools/doc/code-review.md

 # Doing a code review

 Do multiple "passes" where focus is on one attribute at at time.
-Start a the beginning and review the pull request with a single attribute in mind before moving on to the next.
+Start at the beginning and review the pull request with a single attribute in mind before moving on to the next.